BoltenWang-Meta/Convolutional-Pose-Machine/README.md

 # Convolutional-Pose-Machine
-realize CPM published on CVPR-2016 via Pytorch 1.6 Actually, i haven' t test this code with whole process for the lack of GPU...
+re-implement CPM which was published on CVPR-2016 via Pytorch 1.6 Actually, i haven' t test this code with whole process for the lack of GPU...